tuckerpo/inmoov-442/README.md

 for debugging information.

-After executing these commands, follow the instructions in the youtube video.
+After executing these commands, follow the instructions in the youtube video found here: https://youtu.be/8YtfI-X9g58